PhoenixIndustries/phoenixblog/site/content/download/arm/raspberry-pi-4/arm8-raspberry-pi-4-kde-plasma.md

 title = "Raspberry Pi 4 KDE Plasma" type="download-edition"
 weight = "1"
+meta_description = "Manjaro Plasma on ARM is a full-featured desktop experience and all the bells and whistles you might want." meta_keywords = "manjaro plasma arm, manjaro download"
 +++

 This edition is supported by the Manjaro ARM team and comes with Plasma desktop.